Corporate Identity

 Healthy bodies create healthy communities, so we care about child nutrition.

 Summer Food Service Program: Both Camp Lyndon and the West Barnstable Day Camp offer free lunch to children that qualify through the Department of Education’s Summer Food Service Program.
 Children receive delicious and nutritious meals each camp day prepared by our food service staff in Camp Lyndon’s kitchen.
 Campers enjoy meals that range from meatball subs to chicken parmesan sandwiches to chef salad and is always served with a nice cold milk.
-We pride ourselves in serving our campers high quality and well balanced meals.
+We pride ourselves in serving our campers high quality and well-balanced meals.
 This invaluable service helps families provide a healthy meal for their child while at our camps.

-YMCA Cape Cod|2245 Route 132|West Barnstable, MA 02668|1-800-339-YMCA (9622)|Website by Design Principles, Inc.
+YMCA CAPE COD|2245 Route 132|West Barnstable, MA 02668|508-362-6500|Website by Design Principles, Inc.